NFL Week 14 brings the NJ online sportsbook equivalent of wild-card mania at a blackjack table.

 That’s why the prop is much higher in their game with the New Orleans Saints.
 Can the Eagles and Saints each get a touchdown and a field goal in each half?

 Two touchdowns and two field goals from each team overall pays +450.

 But it has been 11 weeks since this happened.
-Something like this is due for this team, sooner or later.
-A couple bucks at the max.
+Something like this is due for this team sooner or later.
+A couple of bucks at the max.